aleGiannotta/Bayesian_Inference_Lam_Flame/README.md

 # Bayesian_Inference_Lam_Flame

+The MATLAB code will be uploaded soon.

+ABSTRACT
 We perform twenty experiments on an acoustically-forced laminar premixed Bunsen flame and assimilate high-speed footage of the natural emission into a physics-based model containing seven parameters.
 The experimental rig is a ducted Bunsen flame supplied by a mixture of